-Term Definition grantee the individual/organisation which has been selected to receive a grant PBS Program described within the entity's Portfolio Budget Statement, PBS programs each link to a single outcome and provide transparency for funding decisions.
-These high-level PBS programs often comprise a number of lower level, more publicly recognised programs, some of which will be Grant Programs.
+Term Definition grant program a 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
+A grant program is a group of one or more grant opportunities under a single [entity] Portfolio Budget Statement Program. grantee the individual/organisation which has been selected to receive a grant PBS Program described within the entity's Portfolio Budget Statement, PBS programs each link to a single outcome and provide transparency for funding decisions.
+These high-level PBS programs often comprise several lower levels, more publicly recognised programs, some of which will be Grant Programs.
 A PBS Program may have more than one Grant Program associated with it, and each of these may have one or more grant opportunities. selection criteria comprise eligibility criteria and assessment criteria. selection process the method used to select potential grantees.
-This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria and/or the assessment criteria. value with money value with money in this document refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
-When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: • the quality of the project proposal and activities; • fitness for purpose of the proposal in contributing to government objectives; • that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and • the potential grantee's relevant experience and performance history.
+This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria and/or the assessment criteria. value with money value with money in this document refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical, and ethical use of public resources and determined from a variety of considerations.
+When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the project proposal and activities. fitness for purpose of the proposal in contributing to government objectives. that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and the potential grantee's relevant experience and performance history.